theQRL/docs.theqrl.org/_docs/wallet/basics.md

 tags: wallet
 ---

 The QRL wallet is your portal into the provably secure quantum store that makes QRL what it is.
-This wallet will store your coins safely, while allowing you to mine without the risk of loosing private keys.
+This wallet will store your coins safely, while allowing you to mine without the risk of losing private keys.

-This guide will walk you through:
+##### This guide will walk you through

 * Setting up a new wallet
-* Sending a transaction over the network *(Sending Coins)*
+* Sending a transaction over the network *(Send Coins)*
-* Receiving a transaction over the network *(Getting Coins)*
+* Receiving a transaction over the network *(Get Coins)*
-* Checking transaction details on the [Block Explorer](https://explorer.theqrl.org) including your current balance
+* Checking transaction details on the [Block Explorer](https://explorer.theqrl.org) *\*including your current wallet balance*

-## The QRL Wallet

-There are two ways to can create a wallet for QRL.

-* The online wallet served up at [wallet.theqrl.org.](https://wallet.theqrl.org)
-* Using the QRL CLI in a Linux environment.

-In order to create a wallet in the CLI you must first install the `qrl` python package.
-This will also allow you to create a `slaves.json` to setup and mine QRL as well.

-*There will be the ability to create this file in the web wallet at a later date.*

-Before we get going on making the new wallet there are a few things you need to know to get started.
-Being Quantum Resistant does not come with out some challenges.
+Being Quantum Resistant comes with some inherent challenges.
+Before creating your new wallet, there are a few things you need to know.

-* * *
+##### OTS Key Index

+When you create a new wallet you create an XMSS tree, which is comprised of many signatures to make a signature scheme.
+Every signature is referenced as your OTS index or *One Time Signature* key index.

+*The OTS key index is limited.* Once this index is used you will no longer be able to sign transactions.
+This can not be stressed enough!

+> **IF you use all of your OTS Key Index's with funds in the wallet, these funds will be lost.**

+### Best Wallet Practices

+**FIXME** - create a spreadsheet for users to fill in with key index and TX number and give as a download link here?...

+* Do not use all of your OTS key index's
+	* Keep track of the index's already used in a spreadsheet or ledger
+	* Think of this as your checkbook, you can not reuse any check number for your account
+* Store your private keys somewhere safe
+	* Write them on a thick piece of paper with water proof ink
+	* Stamp them into a piece of stainless steel
+* Create a slaves.json file to use fro transactions or mining QRL

+{::comment}
+FIXME - move this into it's own write-ups.
+Oe for each topic, OTS key index, Slaves.json

 ### OTS Key Usage

 The OTS index or the **One Time Signature** index is used when you sign a transaction onto the network.

 You are required to specify which OTS index to use from the wallet file you have created.
-Depending on the tree height you selected when setting up the wallet you will start with anywhere from 1,024 to 262,144 OTS indexes.
-Yo may not re-use any OTS index.
+Depending on the tree height you selected when setting up the wallet you will start with anywhere from 16 to 262,144 OTS indexes.
+Yo may not re-use any OTS key index.
 The transaction will be rejected.

-* * *

 ### Important OTS Info